Dam View Cottage B&B

 Broadband wifi is available during your stay, code given on arrival.

 We have a wooden deck available for use by the guests.
-The wooden swing bench allows you to enjoy the evening with sights and sounds of the Welsh countryside.
+Outdoor seating allows you to enjoy the sights and sounds of the Welsh countryside.

 THINGS TO DO